Acute and Chronic Pain (Part 2)

 Upsetting the stomach

 The first side effect is common and should settle when you cease taking the medication.
 This is NOT an allergy.
 The second could be an allergy and a side effect from taking the medicine.
 The trouble is that we do not know who is sensitive until they have used the medicine.
 Younger people are more at risk from the unknown of medicines where they have never used them before.
-It is important to realise that some over the counter medications have ingredients that can interact with some medicines, for example, simple cough medicines.
+It is essential to realise that some over-the-counter medications have ingredients that can interact with some medicines, such as simple cough medicines.

-Follow the advise provided by the pharmacist and also share your knowledge of other medicines you are using, prescribed or self acquired, especially if you are feeling unwell.
+Follow the pharmacist’s advice and also share your knowledge of other medicines you are using, whether prescribed or self-acquired, especially if you are feeling unwell.

 Pain as a Traffic Light

-Pain is the body’s signal that something is wrong but hopefully only temporary.
-Targeting the pain with the right approach is important.
+Pain is the body’s signal that something is wrong, but hopefully, it is only temporary.
+It is important to target the pain with the right approach.
 Do you need pain medication?
 Can you cope?
 Are there other methods you can use?

 Alternative methods of self-help

-Acute injury causes greater swelling than chronic inflammation and so rest, ice, compression and elevation are best.
+Acute injury causes greater swelling than chronic inflammation, so rest, ice, compression, and elevation are best.
 This is often known as RICE.
-An example includes ankle sprains.
+An example is ankle sprains.
 This approach can calm nerves and prevent movement.
 Anything that slows down the release of chemicals causing inflammation is helpful.
-Gels, creams and ointments applied externally can be of help but probably are more effective when used with medicines taken by mouth.
+Gels, creams, and ointments applied externally can be helpful, but they are probably more effective when used with medicines taken by mouth.

 Natural methods

 Some natural medicines, foods or herbs have helped with pain management.
 These include cloves, turmeric and arnica.
-Willow bark is also included but has some of the natural salicylate ingredients seen in aspirin.
-However natural painkillers may only be effective for specific causes of pain.
+Willow bark is also included but has some of the natural salicylate ingredients in aspirin.
+However, natural painkillers may only be effective for specific causes of pain.
 Not all suggestions will work for you.
-If you are sensitive to a medication you might give thought to the alternatives.
-Please refer to natural resources and specialist help if you prefer to use natural or homeopathic medication.
-The use of homeopathy is never far from controversy and under review by the medical professions.
+If you are sensitive to a medication, you might think about alternatives.
+Please refer to natural resources and specialist help if you prefer natural or homoeopathic medication.
+Homeopathy is never far from controversy and is under review by the medical professions.

 Scaling Pain 0 (none) – 10 (worst)